MileHacker Logo

 Cultural & Historical Roots

 Kedah's cuisine in Alor Setar shows strong Malay, Thai, and Indian culinary traditions.
 This reflects the state's historical role as a trading hub and its proximity to Thailand.
-Rice is a staple, in many forms.
+Rice is a fundamental element, in many forms.

 Foods commonly feature fresh seafood, a variety of spices, liberal use of coconut milk, and fragrant herbs including lemongrass, galangal, and kaffir lime leaves.
 Flavors are bold and aromatic, with a balance of spicy, sour, and savory notes.